 - Also, create task lists (even if it is as simple as setting up their email account) and schedules for them to keep them reasonably busy and engaged early on.

 Try not to leave your employees wondering what to do next as this will lead to them thinking about if you know what you’re doing.

-Sure, the new hire will not dare to criticize your company in the beginning, but you should still ask them for honest feedback.
+Probably the new hire will not dare to criticize your company in the beginning, but you should still encourage them to share honest feedback.
 Remember that they have a fresh perspective.
 They can see problems with the job, the organization, or even the recruitment and onboarding process itself – problems that you may not even know that you have.
 Once they share their feedback, make sure that you turn that feedback into actionable ideas and implement them.

 Here are some sample onboarding survey questions to get you started:

 - Were the questions asked during your interview relevant?

 - Were you able to discuss your relevant skills, experience, and career goals with the recruiters?